 Meru National Park

-Meru National Park is renowned for its elephant herds.
-And fantastic scenery with great views of Mount Kenya.
+Meru National Park is also known for its elephant herds.
+As well as its fantastic scenery with great views of Mount Kenya.
 The park is mainly arid with Doum palms and Baobab trees.
 But its 13 rivers allow for thriving riverine habitats as well.
-This diversity of habitats – savanna, forest and wetlands – offers regular sightings of plains game, hippo, giraffe, lion, elephant and rhino within a rhino sanctuary.
+This diversity of habitats offers regular sightings of hippo, giraffe, lion, elephant and rhino within a rhino sanctuary.

 The birdlife is also impressive with 280 recorded species in Meru.
 The sheer size of the Rhino Sanctuary means that there is still an element of tracking the rhino.
 It protects approx 45 white rhino and 20 black rhino from the ever-present risk of poaching,

 The high rainfall means that the grasses are tall making game-viewing much easier in the dry season when the grass is shorter.
 This is the time that the migrating elephants return to the park.